+• Four homework assignments (24%):

-- 5 homework assignments (25%): - These assignments are there to help you learn the subject matter.
+These assignments are there to help you learn the subject matter.
 A portion could be extension of what was taught in class and might contain materials that help you learn on your own.
 You may talk to each other about the assignments, but it would only help if you compose your thoughts and write your own assignments, rather than simply copying.
-Please see statement below on plagiarism. - 1 end of term group project (written and oral presentation) 8%. - Weekly Reading Assignments on Perusall (10%). - Mid-term exam (21%).
-18% written, 3% oral. - Final exam (36%): Scheduled by the office of the registrar.
-30% written, 6% oral. - The written portion of the exam maybe monitored by Proctortrack or Zoom (see remote proctoring software below). - The Department of Physics and Astronomy may, in exceptional cases, adjust the final course marks in order to conform to Departmental policy.
+Please see statement below on plagiarism.

+- One end of term group project (written and oral presentation) 6%. - Weekly Reading Assignments on Perusall (12%). - Mid-term exam (21%).
+18% written, 3% oral.
+Date TBA. - Final exam (37%): 31% written, 6% oral.
+Scheduled by the office of the registrar. - If the midterm and/or the final exams are written online, the written portion of the exam will be monitored by Proctortrack (see remote proctoring software below). - The oral portion on the exam will be conducted view Zoom. - Gradescope will be used for assignment and exam (if written online) submissions.
+Email assignments will not be accepted. - The Department of Physics and Astronomy may, in exceptional cases, adjust the final course marks in order to conform to Departmental policy.